cs-fullstack-2019-fall/javascript-earlybasic-weekly-rjrobins16/README.md

 - If they select 's', ask them to enter two numbers.
 Give them the difference of the numbers.

 ### Challenge
+- Ask the user to input the starting number when counting by ones and twos.
 - Make sure if the user enters an invalid selection say "ERROR", then retry the question.
+This should include an ERROR when a user inserts a smaller second number when counting in the above challenge.

 #### Notes
 - It's expected you know how to use Git to push and pull your projects.
 You will not get ANY points if you push your work after 5pm.